The Guidelines

 Saturated Across the Lifespan

-This handout about the social-ecological model from the Centers for Disease Control and Prevention helps to illustrate the depth and breadth needed to impact change in communities.
+• This page about the social-ecological model from the Centers for Disease Control and Prevention helps to illustrate the depth and breadth needed to impact change in communities.

-Preventing Intimate Partner Violence Across the Lifespan: A Technical Package of Programs, Policies, and Practices was developed by the Centers for Disease Control and Prevention to offer a group of prevention strategies across the lifespan based on the best available evidence.
+• Intimate Partner Violence Prevention Resource for Actionwas developed by the Centers for Disease Control and Prevention to offer a group of prevention strategies across the lifespan based on the best available evidence.